matrix-org/synapse/docs/workers.md

 for information on setting up a reverse proxy.

-To enable workers, you need to add both a HTTP replication listener and redis config to the main Synapse configuration file (`homeserver.yaml`).
-For example:
+To enable workers, you need to add both a HTTP replication listener and redis config to the shared Synapse configuration file (`homeserver.yaml`).
+For
+example:

 ```yaml
 listeners: